skargtheviking/MotionPlanning_FinalProject/README.md

 # MotionPlanning_FinalProject

+A video example can be found here: https://www.youtube.com/watch?v=YeNqiCAQrVg

 All of the code to run the program is under the subfolder "Code"

 To run the program type in the terminal "python run_main"